-This document sets out the non-routine projects that we plan to undertake during 2020-2021.
+This document sets out the non-routine projects that we aim to undertake during 2020-2021.
 The projects are organised under the three corporate strategy objectives from our Corporate Strategy 2019-2024.
+The Covid 19 outbreak will undoubtedly impact on the delivery of our plan but we have published it as consulted on and approved by our Board.